samuelagyekum/MyRepo1/README.md

 ## My level
 Kojo is going to the market

-# your level
+## your level
-I am not feeling well
+I am not feeling well.